 Considerations

-- May have limits on frequency/amount
+- May be frequency/amount limited

-- Some lenders charge processing fees
+- Other lenders impose processing fees

 Foreclosure